WASdev/sample.javaee7.el30/README.md

     $ mvn clean install
     ```

-2. To run the server with the WebSocket application execute:
+2. To run the server with the EL 3.0 application execute:
     ```bash
     $ mvn liberty:run-server
     ```